What is the Corporate Sustainability Reporting Directive (CSRD)?

 ESRS

 In 2022, the European Financial Reporting Advisory Group (EFRAG) released its first set of European Sustainability Reporting Standards (ESRS).
-The ESRS provide the framework for what metrics companies need to report, and how they need to report them, in order to meet CSRD disclosure requirements.
+The ESRS outline the metrics companies must report and how to report them to comply with CSRD disclosure requirements.

 • Cross-cutting: General principles and general disclosures.